 In 2016 we decided that the Langton concerts had reached the stage where they deserve their own page, so here it is.

-The first Langton Concert took place in the church in September 2010 to celebrate the completion of a programme of restoration which included the rehanging of the church’s six bells, complete internal redecoration in the original Georgian colour scheme and the restoration of the small Bryceson chamber organ by Goetze & Gwynn.
+The first Langton Concert took place in September 2010 to celebrate the completion of a programme of restoration and conservation of the church which included the rehanging of the church’s six bells, complete internal redecoration in the original Georgian colour scheme and the restoration of the small Bryceson chamber organ by Goetze & Gwynn.
 From this small beginning the two summer concerts (one in each of May and September) have become a regular feature and have proved immensely popular with a wide variety of outstanding performers playing excellent chamber music to capacity audiences.

 Followed by drinks and canapés in the candlelit church

 Suggested donations (£15 in advance or £16.50 on the door)

 to “Langton with Sutterby PCC”

 BACS payment available – please ask for details

 01790 753649 / 01790 753561

 Red Priest is the only early music group in the world to have been compared in the press to the Rolling Stones, Jackson Pollock, the Marx Brothers, Spike Jones and the Cirque du Soleil.
 This extraordinary acoustic foursome has been described by music critics as ‘visionary and heretical’, ‘outrageous yet compulsive’, ‘wholly irreverent and highly enlightened’, ‘completely wild and deeply imaginative’, with a ‘red-hot wicked sense of humour’ and a ‘break-all-rules, rock-chamber concert approach to early music’.